spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 A high value indicates that one or more applications are consuming too much RAM.
 Memory management is likely offloading RAM consumption in the form of paging, which is manifesting here.

-**Resolving high Page File Used %:** First, use the time interval function to change how long the data is displayed.
+**Resolving High Page File Used %:** First, use the time interval function to change how long the data is displayed.
 This can give you a sense of when the issue originally began and whether there is a recurring pattern.
 Next, navigate to the Performance tab to see which specific users and processes are consuming RAM resources.
 Finally, either communicate with the user/s directly and/or use the Connect to Machine Quick Action to navigate to the machine to troubleshoot further.

 #### Round Trip Time
 Indicates the average connection quality of the user’s session (ms between their physical location and virtual desktop) for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.